Configuration wizard for REST-only applications

 Authorization data |

-When the user clicks "Save," Bitrix24 sends the form data to the address specified in the form.action field.
+When a user clicks "Save", Bitrix24 sends the form data to the address specified in the form.action field.

 $_POST = [